borgar/simple-xml/README.md

 * `.getElementsByTagName( tagName )`
   Lists all Elements in the target's subtree, traversal order, that have `.tagName` equal to the argument.
 Function is case-sensitive.

+* `.querySelector( cssSelector )`
+  Returns the first Element in the target's subtree, traversal order, that matches the supplied CSS selector, or `null` if none match.

 * `.querySelectorAll( cssSelector )`
   Lists all Elements in the target's subtree, traversal order, that match the supplied CSS selector.
 Function should be case-sensitive but may be case insensitive for some.